ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 import zio._

 val bounded = gateway.withConfig(_.withSubscriptions(
-  GatewaySubscriptionConfig(maxActive = 256, maxLifetime = Some(4.hours))
+  GatewaySubscriptionConfig(maxActive = 256, bufferSize = 16)
 ))
 ```

-Defaults are 1,024 active subscriptions, 32 buffered events per subscription, a 1 MiB event limit, and 30-second setup and event-processing timeouts.
-Lifetime is unlimited unless `maxLifetime` is set; the ordinary request timeout does not end subscriptions.
+Defaults are 1,024 active subscriptions, 32 buffered events per subscription, and 30-second setup and event-processing timeouts.
+The gateway imposes no lifetime or event-size limit; remote messages remain bounded by `RemoteGraphQLConfig.Execution.maxResponseBytes`.
+The ordinary request timeout does not end subscriptions.

 - Capacity exhaustion rejects new subscriptions.
 Buffer overflow terminates the affected subscription with `SUBSCRIPTION_OVERFLOW` instead of silently dropping events.
+- Remote messages exceeding `maxResponseBytes` terminate the subscription with `SUBSCRIPTION_EVENT_TOO_LARGE`.
 - Schema reload ends existing subscriptions with retryable `SUBSCRIPTION_SCHEMA_RELOAD`.
 Clients should resubscribe; failed reloads leave subscriptions running.
 - There is no automatic upstream reconnect or event replay.
 Clients must handle terminal errors and reconnect as appropriate; events during a disconnect may be lost.

 ### Authentication and monitoring

 Authenticate during setup; the gateway evaluates authorization once and captures forwarding headers for the subscription's lifetime.
-Trusted middleware can use `SubscriptionIdentity.withExpiry(instant)(setup)` to end a subscription when its credentials expire.
-Revocation is not polled and policies are not re-evaluated for each event.
+Credential expiry and revocation belong to the WebSocket or authentication layer.
+Policies are not re-evaluated for each event.

-Remote errors follow the configured `ErrorDisclosure` policy.
+Remote error messages follow the gateway’s `withRemoteErrorMessages` setting; only the `code` extension is retained.
 Local sources retain Caliban's native behavior: a field resolver failure may produce null without an error entry in that event.

-Use `interpreter.subscriptionStatus` to inspect active and overdue subscriptions.
-The existing metrics and tracing wrappers include subscription observations.
+The metrics and tracing wrappers include subscription observations.
 Shutdown waits for resource cleanup, including uninterruptible finalizers.

 Setup and event spans inherit incoming `traceparent` or ambient trace context.
 Without either, they are independent roots; no separate subscription correlation ID is added.